 The Institute for International Studies provides support for several international professional development opportunities for faculty and professional staff.
-These programs enable you to develop international content for your courses, new ways to integrate international students into the classroom and co-curricular life, and develop study abroad programs.
+These programs enable you to develop international content for your courses, new ways to integrate international students into the classroom and co-curricular life, and develop education abroad programs for study, research, or internships.
 See below for a quick synopsis of each program and eligibility details.

 As you peruse programs and determine your fit, consider inquiring within your department for program support.
 This could be in the form of funding support for all or a part of the program.
 There may also be advice on which program to apply for given previous experiences of your departmental colleagues.

 NEW for 2015, the Discover Scotland Program will introduce faculty to their field in Scotland.
 Utilizing MSU's partner, Experience Scotland, faculty will have the opportunity to explore their own research interests in Scotland, understand the cultural and historic landscape of Scotland, and seek ways to offer education abroad programming in Scotland for MSU students through study, research, or internship opportunities.
 While living in Dalkeith Palace, located just outside Edinburgh, faculty will experience firsthand the teach abroad location

 Discover China I

 Discover China I takes place in Beijing and Xi'an and is hosted by the People's Education Press.
 Applications are accepted online with a final deadline of January 15th.
 Up to 6 faculty and staff participants will be selected.
 A sample program schedule gives an overview of the activities that are customarily included in DCI.
 The 2015 tentative program dates are June 1-15.